Welcome to France

 2 nights in Nice based on twin sharing basis.

-Arrival transfer from Marseille Airport to Hotel on private car.
+Arrival airport transfer in Marseille on private car.

-Departure transfer from Nice Hotel to Airport on private car.
+Departure airport transfer in Nice on private car.

 Complimentary travel insurance.